Trip Overview:

 DAY 1: Welcome to Antigua

 Welcome to the Highlands of Guatemala.
 Once you’ve settled into your hotel in the UNESCO Heritage city of La Antigua, you can explore as you please.
-We'll be meeting for a welcome drink at our hotel and then heading to dinner as a group.
+We'll be meeting for a welcome drink and then heading to dinner as a group.

 DAY 2: Ancient Capitals

 Today we set off deeper into the highlands to the town of Tecpán, where we'll visit the ancient capital of the Kaqchikel Mayan Kingdom.
 We'll grab a quick lunch at my favourite roadside cafe, before driving to Panajachel, the gateway town to Lake Atitlán.
-From here, it's a short boat trip to our boutique lodge - "Guatemala's most magical hotel" - where we'll be staying for the next 3 nights.
-Dinner will be a family style meal, as the sun sets over the lake.
+From here, it's a short boat trip to our boutique lodge - where we'll be staying for the next 3 nights.

 DAY 3: San Juan La Laguna

 A short boat ride will take us across the lake to San Juan La Laguna.
 For centuries, this town has been inhabited by the Tz'utujil people, and in recent years it's become well-known for its strong Mayan culture.
 Here we'll learn about local customs, visit a weaving cooperative and explore the most colorful viewpoint in the country.
-Following lunch, we'll have plenty of time to explore San Juan's many artists shops, before we head back to our lodge for a relaxing afternoon.
-After dinner, there will be a wood-fired hot tub, ready for anyone who wants to steep under the stars!
+Following lunch, we'll have plenty of time to explore San Juan's many artists shops, before we head back to our lodge for a relaxing afternoon & evening.

 DAY 4: Lake Atitlán

 This morning is dedicated to relaxing and enjoying our lakeside lodge.
 Go for a dip, head out on a kayak or have a long lie in.
 For lunch we'll head to a nearby terraced restaurant before boating across to another Mayan town, known for its rather cheeky "resident" saint.
-We'll have one last family-style dinner before our last night on the lake.
+We'll even have the opportunity to try our hand at cooking some Mayan dishes with some classic local ingredients.

 DAY 5: Chichicastenango